Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1C.md

 ## Example 1C - Collect Chaos Emeralds
-The Chaos Emeralds are rare collection items that are hidden in the special zones.
-Sonic the Hedgehog has six emeralds total and you get an opportunity to collect them in the six special stages.
+The Chaos Emeralds are rare collection items that are hidden and to get the best ending you need to collect all six.
+You get an opportunity to collect chaos emerald in each of the six special stages.
 To get to a special stage you need to complete a non-boss act with 50 or more rings.
-Doing so will make a gaint wrap ring at the end of the act which you can jump in to go to the special stage.
+Doing so will make a gaint warp ring at the end of the act which you can jump in to go to the special stage.

 ![Sonic the Hedgehohg about to collect a Chaos Emerald](Sonic_Emerald.png)

 ### Homework 1
-A)	Using the memory addresses provided in this example make a function that can generate achievements for collecting each chaos emerald.
+A)  Using the memory addresses provided in this example make a function that can generate achievements for collecting each chaos emerald.\
-B)	Using the same method as Example 1A and 1B dissect one of the achievements functions step by step until all the variables and functions are removed.
+B)  Using the same method as Example 1A and 1B dissect one of the achievements functions step by step until all the variables and functions are removed.\
+\
 The following variables have been created to help with figuring out which emeralds is in which special zone.
 ```
 SpecialStageWhiteEmerald = 0